olincollege/SoftSysCompilingCaterpillars/reports/report_2.md

 The majority of the guidance for the general syntax was informed by code translations performed using [GodBolt.org](https://www.godbolt.org).
 Many test scripts were entered into the tool in C syntax.
 We analyzed the output of this tool to develop the general structures of different code structures such as if/else branches and while loops.
 We also used the tool to gain an understanding of how to declare our variables and constants and also how to begin and end the assembly file.
 We also relied on a [guide](https://www.cs.virginia.edu/~evans/cs216/guides/x86.html) from the University of Virginia to understand the available registers and basic commands.

 ### Stage 2 - Static Checker
 The purpose of a static checker is to detect and report any syntactic and semantic programming errors.
-Our static checker begins by traversing though a list of statements to make sure no variables are used before they are declared.
-If they are, there will be an error and the insertion will not work.
-For every variable in an expression, the static checker determines if it exists in a hash map, it if does, save the value to the variable struct.
-If the current value is a number, add it to the value list.
-Then, check the remaining part of the expression.
+Our static checker begins by traversing though the tree to make sure no variables are used before they are declared.
+If they are, there will be an error thrown.
+For every variable in an expression, the static checker determines if it exists in a hash map, it if does, it continues.
+If the expression is part of a statement, after checking the expression, the variable the expression is being assigned to is added to the hash map.
+If it is already present there, it does nothing.
+Every number in an expression is added to the value list.

-Similarly, the checker determines if the left hand side (LHS) and right hand side (RHS) expressions are valid in order to validate a conditional.
+The checker determines if the left hand side (LHS) and right hand side (RHS) expressions are valid in a conditional.
 Validating all conditionals in the if and else statements allows the static checker to validate a branch.
 Validating the conditionals for a while loop allows for validation of while loop functionality.

 ### Stage 3 - Code Generation
 The purpose of code generation is to take in the static checked parser output and covert it to assembly code (a .s file) which may be used by the OS to perform the instructions provided by a program.
 We began developing the assembly code generation code by starting from the least to most complex unit that needed to be presented in the assembly code .s file.